Results

 Growth Engine

-The right fit when the restaurant can protect a real events owner, respond within SLA, and keep the follow-up layer moving internally.
+The right fit when the restaurant can protect a real events owner, respond within two business hours, and keep follow-up moving internally.

 Events Concierge

-The right fit when the front-end system can work, but the team is too stretched to prevent qualified inquiries from dying in the inbox.
+The right fit when the front-end pipeline can work, but the team is too stretched to prevent qualified inquiries from dying in the inbox.